 Due to the temperature being cooler in the evenings flies are generally less active so turning out at night when the weather is warmer (usually June-August) may help your horse cope better.

-The summer months can be a pain with the flies but by using some of these tips it can hopefully make it a bit more enjoyable for you and your horse!
+The summer months can be a pain with the flies but using some of these tips it can hopefully be a bit more enjoyable for you and your horse!